 Scientific rigor: Award-winning research backs up our work.

-EGM-Integral: A Meta-Integral Model An ever-evolving model, EGM-Integral is a transdisciplinary model that brings together evolutionary systems design and integral theories for the purpose of supporting the "conscious creation, use, and evaluation of media that aims to guide the evolutionary development of body, mind, and spirit, in self, culture, and nature" (Klisanin, 2010).
+EGM-Integral: A Meta-Integral Model The first impact media model, EGM-Integral is a transdisciplinary framework that brings together evolutionary systems design and integral theories for the purpose of supporting the "conscious creation, use, and evaluation of media that aims to guide the evolutionary development of body, mind, and spirit, in self, culture, and nature" (Klisanin, 2010).

 Collaborative Heroism and the Cyberhero Archetype The everyday hero is online in the form of the Cyberhero (Klisanin, 2012).
 Recent research drawing upon the “heroic imagination" finds that just as interactive technologies and social media have profoundly impacted the social, economic, and political spheres, among others, so too they are impacting the mythic and moral spheres—giving rise to a third form of heroism described as collaborative heroism.
 (Klisanin, 2013, 2014, 2015).
 Interactive efforts to save lives, eradicate deadly diseases, and improve the human condition represent the birth of a new mythic narrative.